 I wish I could say that everything I went through was worth it.
 It wasn't.
 I'm using the experience and my understanding of similar situations, but I can't say that the emotional torment was worth anything.
 I wish I'd never met him.
 He was the worst kind of person for me to be around at that time.
 My heart wasn't healed.
 The wounds still felt fresh, I was very depressed, and my lifestyle was subpar.
 I slept on a futon in a dining room of a one-bedroom duplex with three other adults when we first met.
 He was showing off his watch and his bank account.
 My heart wasn't open.
 I needed a lot of encouragement.
 I had no confidence in anything I did at the time.
 I was fighting depression.
 I was just trying to stand up on my own two feet.
 I wasn't looking for love- at all.
 During that time because I was working, I was able to afford a one-bedroom apartment on a VERY tight budget.
 I was slowly taking myself out of depression.
 I tried to not talk about anything I was dealing with.
 It wasn't the right place for those conversations.

-I haven't messaged him since I found someone.
+I haven't messaged him since I found someone a year after I left.
 Some people make you into a better person and some people leave emotional scars.
 For me, this is an emotional scar.
 I talked to friends and family.
 I know I made the right decision of saying 'no' when he asked me out and I made the right decision by leaving.
 In truth, outside of work- I could've never trusted him.
 The way he interacted with other people was very flirtatious and condescending at the same time.
 I would've been insecure if I were ever with him- regardless of what he wanted- friendship or otherwise.
 It was never clear.
 He was never clear with me.
 He always skirted around every serious issue- like it was my fault that there was an issue.
 I am insecure, but I am very direct.
 All anyone ever needed to do is ask to find out what is on my mind especially when I am not at work.
 I sugar coat things when I am working.
 There are conversations that I refuse to have when I am working.